eTextile/Matrix/Etching/README.md

 ### Transforming textiles into an intuitive way to interact with computers.
 This project is part of an electronic textiles research on HCI gesture interaction that was started in 2005.

-- Author/developer: Maurin Donneaud <maurin@etextile.org> - Industrial designer
+- Author/developer: Maurin Donneaud <maurin@etextile.org>
 - Repository: https://github.com/eTextile/resistiveMatrix/tree/E256
 - Project web page: www.eTextile.org
 - License: CC-BY-SA (see the License file)